ArturoRodriguezRomero/ArturoRodriguezRomero.github.io/_src/_posts/2018-04-24-making-a-great-game.markdown

 description: Psychology for Game Designers
 image: https://images.huffingtonpost.com/2013-10-02-NormanLewisUntitled.jpg
 image-sm: https://images.huffingtonpost.com/2013-10-02-NormanLewisUntitled.jpg
+extract: A short bullet point to have in mind while making your game.
 ---

 Here's a list of things that you game should have if you want it to be *pretty good*.